-There will be a high chance of data loss if your computer’s Windows 10 Won’t Boot After Update.
-Therefore, always be aware of losing your important data.
-Make a backup of your important files so that whenever you face windows won’t boot problem, at least your data will be safe.
+There will be a high chance of data loss if your computer’s Windows 10 Won’t Boot After an Update.
+Therefore, always be aware of loosing your important data.
+Make a backup of your important files so that whenever you face windows won’t boot a problem, at least your data will be safe.
 Now, let’s dig into its productive solving methods to sort it out in no time.

-Effective Solving Methods To Fix Windows 10 Won’t Boot
+Best Ways To Fix Windows 10 Won’t Boot Problem

 In the beneath section, we are going to show you how to effortlessly rectify the Windows 10 Won’t Boot Black Screen problem.
 Thus, despite moving here and there and wasting your precious time, let’s start following the provided solutions one after another.
 Start with the easiest fixes first and if that doesn’t work, then only implement the harder ones.
 Let’s begin:

 Method 1: Try To Boot Windows 10 In Safe Mode

 The easiest and hassle-free troubleshooting trick for Windows 10 Won’t Boot problem is Safe Mode.
 It is an alternative boot scheme that is effective in starting your Windows 10 PC with minimal software.
 Sometimes, booting the computer in safe mode extensively works and can terminate your boot problems.
 In case, you have problems entering Safe Mode, there are relatively two ways to get rid of it.
 Here are:

 Ways 1: Enter Safe Mode From Windows Recovery

 A Computer system that doesn’t boot will freeze on the Windows splash screen.
 However, you can force your Windows 10 PC to enter safe mode by interrupting the boot process three times consecutively.
 Doing this, the Windows Recover menu will automatically appear on the screen.
 Now, here’s what you need to follow: